rstdoc/rstdoc/doc/_dcx_api.rst

 .. code-block:: py

-   def mktree(tree):
+   def mktree(treelist,rootdir=None):

 Build a directory tree from a string as returned by the tree tool.

-:param tree: tree string as list of lines
+:param treelist: tree string as list of lines

 The level is determined by the identation.